andimarafioti/phaseRetrievalEvaluation/README.md

 ## Resources

 - On the main folder you will find all of the results from our experiments presented in the paper.
 These can be recreated with the scripts inside of the 'test stft parameters' folder.
-- The paper explaining the experiments will be available after going through peer-review.
+- The paper has been accepted for publication as a regular paper in the IEEE Transactions on Signal Processing.
+It should be uploaded soon.

 ### Acknowledgments